lonemadmax/haikuwebkit/README.markdown

 This repository is *huge* (about 5 gigabytes).
 If you are only interested in building the latest version of WebKit, remember to use the --depth option to git clone.
 This can be used to download only a limited part of the history and will reduce the checkout to about 600MB.
-Note that WebKit uses SVN and they have the changelog inside the tree in "Changelog" files, which you can still use as a primitive way to browse the history.
-You can also use github for that, or download parts of the history later.

 ### Requirements ###

-- A recent version of Haiku (beta2 is too old, it lacks at least madvise() and support for compositing draw operations)
+- A recent version of Haiku
 - The GCC8 development tools
 - The dependencies as listed below
 - At least about 2G of RAM